 New season, new parks

 If you thought the wild west park was Westworld’s only fantasy-fueled funhouse, think again.
 In season 2, we expect to be introduced to three new worlds — but maybe more.
-In addition to Samurai World, hints of which were teased in the season 1 finale, the series’ showrunners, Jonathan Nolan and Lisa Joy, made comments in October teasing additional worlds.
+In addition to Shogun World, hints of which were teased in the season 1 finale, the series’ showrunners, Jonathan Nolan and Lisa Joy, made comments in October teasing additional worlds.
 When asked specifically about why Roman World and Medieval World weren’t a part of season 1 at a panel, Nolan responded, “We had to save something for season 2.”

 The (young) Man in Black is back